 From claiming the regional Saxony Cup in 2011 - the club's first-ever piece of silverware - RB Leipzig was in the top flight by the start of the 2016/17 season.
 Not content with that achievement, they went unbeaten for the opening 11 games of their top-flight history, and finished the campaign runners-up to qualify for the UEFA Champions League.
 Since, their worst finish is sixth, and they finished runners-up again in 2020/21, reaching the DFB Cup final.
 The following season, they claimed the trophy by beating Freiburg on penalties, and made it back to-back success earlier this year with a more comprehensive 2-0 triumph over Eintracht Frankfurt.

 The name of Union's home, Stadion An der Alten Försterei, isn't easy to translate into English: the Stadium at the Old Forester's Place gives the best sense, and there is still a forest on one side of the ground as well as the former forester's cottage in front.
 With standing on three sides, some 22,000 can pack in, providing an atmosphere that the grander, over-three-times bigger Olympic Stadium cannot - although Die Eisernen will play their Champions League matches there this term.
-If you want the charm of an old-school football stadium experience - literally built by the blood and sweat of volunteering fans - this is the place to go.
+If you want the charm of an old-school football stadium experience - literally built by the blood and sweat of volunteering fans - the Alten Försterei is the place to go.

 Approaching the Red Bull Arena, you feel like you're about to enter some sort of Roman amphitheatre, not a state-of-the-art football stadium.
 The walls of the former Zentralstadion - Central Stadium - remain, but once inside, you find yourself in a modern football venue that was rebuilt for the 2006 FIFA World Cup and still has the stud imprints left on a changing room door by an angry Zinedine Zidane from that tournament.
 Yes, that was before RB Leipzig even existed.
 Now a 47,000 capacity stadium — 42,600 for international games — it is one of the most eye-catching of all the Bundesliga temples of football.